top of page

 Who can certify us?

-Find your national accreditation body or bodies through the IAF.
-Contact an accreditation body for details of the CBs they have accredited that cover your part of the world.
+Find your accreditation body through the IAF.
+Contact the accreditation body for details of the CBs they have accredited for ISO/IEC 27001 that cover your part/s of the world.

 Aside from CBs, individual auditors may be accredited by bodies such as the International Register of Certificated Auditors.
 They generally work for large consultancies or system integrators, though some are self-employed or work in small companies.